oracle-livelabs/adb/shared/adw-data-lake/use-data-sharing/create-share-recipients/create-share-recipients.md

 ## Task 4: Generate the Activation Link

-There are two type of APIs to create the Delta share profile.
+There are two API types that you can use to create the Delta share profile.

 ### **Method 1**

+_**Note to self: The following generated activation link didn't work for me on June 27.
+Alexey thinks it's a bug that will be fixed next week._**

 Use an API that generates the activation link's URL which the recipient can use to download a `JSON` config file.
-Copy and paste the following script into your SQL Worksheet, and then click the **Run Script** icon in the Worksheet toolbar.
+Copy and paste the following script into your SQL Worksheet, and then click the **Run Script** icon.

 ```
 <copy>
 BEGIN
     DBMS_OUTPUT.PUT_LINE(dbms_share.get_activation_link
-        (recipient_name=>'LIVE_LAB_USER'));
+        (recipient_name=>'TRAINING_USER'));
 END;
 /
 </copy>